dmilicic/Android-Clean-Boilerplate/README.md

 - Rename the base package `com.kodelabs.boilerplate` to your preferred name. *[How to]*
 - Modify the `applicationId` in your `app/build.gradle` to the base package name you set in the above step.
 - Modify `package` in manifest tag in AndroidManifest.xml

+***If you have built and/or published apps using this boilerplate, let me know and I will list it here.***

 # Getting started writing a new use case